sunlightlabs/branding-bar/README.md

 ### Quick Setup
 Ideal for *new sites* that do not already have a branding bar.
 This creates the contents the branding bar from a template.

-1. Add this html where you want the branding bar injected:
+1. Add this html where you want the branding bar injected (ie. as the first element in the body tag):

     ```
     <div class="branding-bar" data-bb-brandingbar="true" data-bb-property-id="sunlightlabs-awesome"></div>